ptrefall/fluid-hierarchical-task-network/README.md

     .End()
     .Build();
 ```
-Now that we have a domain, we can start to generate plans.
+Now that we have a domain, we can start to generate a plan.
 First, we need to instantiate our planner and the context.
 ```C#
 var ctx = new MyContext();
 var planner = new Planner();